Radio-controlled aerobatics

 Radio-controlled aerobatics is the practice of flying radio-controlled aircraft in maneuvers involving aircraft attitudes that are not used in normal flight.

+Beginner RC maneuvers

 Inside loops

 Due to its simplicity, the inside loop is among the first aerobatic maneuvers a pilot learns.
 It is named after a 360 degree circle with the pilot on the inside of the loop.
 Simply applying power while pulling back on the elevator stick will cause the aircraft to loop upward into vertical flight, continue into inverted flight, continue into a dive, and return to horizontal flight.
 A well-performed inside loop will look like clean circle with the same entry and exit point, and this requires management of power to overcome the tendency of gravity to shorten the upward portion and lengthen the downward portion.

 The inside loop is performed by: